This privacy notice provides you with details of how we collect and process your personal data through your use of our site www.gatewaytobalance.com

 Marketing and Communications Data may include your preferences in receiving marketing communications from us and your communication preferences.

 Sensitive Data - We need to collect the following sensitive data about you in order to provide you with sessions that are safe, to check for medical contra-indications, to enable us to provide sessions that are tailored to your health requirements and for insurance purposes:

 Current State of Health which will include any medical condition for which you are undergoing diagnosis or help through a medical professional such as a GP, Consultant, Physiotherapist, Osteopath, Chiropractor.
 This also includes details of recent / forthcoming operations, recent accidents and injuries.
-During the current COVID-19 pandemic, it will be necessary to complete a COVID-19 screening process including taking your temperature for each face to face (F2F) lesson or class attended.

 Medical / Health History which will include any historical medical conditions that you have sought help for through a medical professional such as a GP, Consultant, Physiotherapist, Osteopath, Chiropractor.
 This also includes details of historical operations, accidents and injuries.

 Medication that has been prescribed by a health professional such as a GP or consultant.
 This does not include food supplements.